-Left gear leg condition, brake fluid leak, wheel, tyre condition and inflation, wheel spat attachment - 5/ Left horizontal tail and elevator surface condition, attachment, elevator free movement, plays, trimming tab - 6/ Vertical tail and rudder surface condition, rudder attachment, plays, ropes tension - 7/ Right horizontal tail and elevator surface condition, attachment, elevator free movement, plays, check the securing of the pin of the HT control - 8/ Tailplane surface condition, radio antenna check - 9/ Right flap coating, attachments, controls, play - Right gear leg condition, brake fluid leak, wheel, tyre condition and inflation, wheel spat attachment - 10/ Right aileron coating, free movement, attachments, controls - 11/ Right wing coating, condition, plays, fuel tank cap, drain valve, fuel tank ventilation - 12/ Nose wheel condition, play, wheel, tyre condition and inflation - 12/ Engine condition and fastening of engine cowling, engine bed, hoses intactness (fuel, oil, cooling system), clamps tightness, screws/nuts securing, exhaust pipes attachment, drain plug, oil/coolant level:
+Left gear leg - condition, brake fluid leak, wheel, tyre condition and inflation, wheel spat attachment

+- 5/ Left horizontal tail and elevator surface condition, attachment, elevator free movement, plays, trimming tab - 6/ Vertical tail and rudder surface condition, rudder attachment, plays, ropes tension - 7/ Right horizontal tail and elevator surface condition, attachment, elevator free movement, plays, check the securing of the pin of the HT control - 8/ Tailplane surface condition, radio antenna check - 9/ Right flap coating, attachments, controls, play

-a) Oil level - Never open the oil tank when the oil is hot!
-Open the cover of the inspection hole on the engine cowling and unscrew the bayonet cap from the oil tank.
+Right gear leg - condition, brake fluid leak, wheel, tyre condition and inflation, wheel spat attachment 10/ Right aileron - coating, free movement, attachments, controls a) Oil level - Never open the oil tank when the oil is hot!
+Open the cover of the inspection hole on the engine cowling and unscrew the cap of the oil tank.
 Manually turn the propeller few times in its rotating direction to press the oil from the engine into the oil tank.
-Stop turning the propeller when you hear the "bubbling sound" signalizing that air is returning from the engine to the oil tank.
+Stop turning the propeller when you hear the "bubbling sound" signalizing that only air starts flowing from the engine into the oil tank.
 Check the oil level with the dipstick in the oil tank and refill up to the maximum level if needed.
 Pay attention not to stain surrounding engine parts or its compartment by oil, otherwise remove oil spots properly.
+Cover the oil tank with the cap.
+Install the cover of inspection hole and secure by screws.
 Keep the oil level within the range marked on the dipstick.
-Always use the same type of the oil already used in the engine.
-Cover the oil tank with bayonet cap.
-Put the cover on the inspection hole and secure with screws.
+Always use the same type of the oil which is already used in the engine.
+Cover the oil tank with the cap.

-b) Coolant level - Remove the upper cowling of the engine.
+- 11/ Right wing coating, condition, plays, fuel tank cap, drain valve, fuel tank ventilation - 12/ Nose wheel condition, play, wheel, tyre condition and inflation b) Coolant level - Remove the upper cowling of the engine.
 The engine must always be cold when checking the coolant level.
 Open the expansion tank and check the coolant level.
 Do not open the expansion tank if the coolant is hot!
 The max. coolant level must be flush with the bottom of the filler neck.
 If the level is low, refill.
 Cover the engine by the upper cowling.
 Verify the coolant level in the overflow bottle.
 Keep the level between "MAX.- MIN." mark.